If you’re a Supplemental Security Income (SSI) recipient, then you may be wondering if you qualify for special car insurance rates.

 SSI is designed to help those who are disabled or blind.
 It’s also designed for anyone over the age of 65.
 Some may assume that people on SSI pay higher insurance rates because they’re perceived to be in a higher risk group.

 In reality, it’s a common misconception that individuals with disabilities or the elderly pay higher rates on car insurance.
 Some disabilities may put you in a higher risk category.
-However, not all disabilities are categorized the same way.
+However, not all disabilities are categorized in the same way.

 First, find out if your disability has been reported as a driving hazard.
 Talk to your medical provider.
 If your medical provider believes your disability is a driving hazard, then they’re required to report it to the state.
 If they have reported your disability to the state, then your insurance company might consider you to be a high-risk driver, which means you’ll pay higher insurance rates.